parinfer/parinfer.js/lib/test/cases/paren-mode.md

 |
 ```

-The `>` means the position of the first arg after an open-paren, because it people
+The `>` means the position of the first arg after an open-paren, because some styles
-might want to align the next line there:
+use it for alignment.

 ```in
 (foo bar